 We reserve the right to check the number of people registered for the course you are requesting to drop.
 If there are too few remaining you will need to take the course.
 The teachers have prepared for the number of students who were enrolled in their course.
-It is unkind to have someone prepare for you and then cancel on them.
 They may have had the opportunity to teach a different course for other students.